-The Board employs an Executive Officer and establishes his/her salary in accordance with the State law.
+The Board employs an EO and establishes his/her salary in accordance with the State law.

-The Executive Officer is responsible for the financial operations and integrity of the Board, and is the official custodian of records.
-The Executive Officer is an "exempt" employee, who serves at the pleasure of the Board, and may be terminated, in accordance with the provisions of the Bagley-Keene Open Meeting Act.
+The EO_is responsible for the financial operations and integrity of the Board and is the official custodian of records.
+The EO is an "exempt" employee, who serves at the pleasure of the Board, and may be terminated, in accordance with the provisions of the Bagley-Keene Open Meeting Act.